stanford-rc/www.sherlock.stanford.edu/src/docs/overview/concepts.md

 !!! warning "Sherlock is a resource for research"

-    Sherlock is not suitable for course work, class assignments or general-use training sessions.
+    **Sherlock is not suitable for course work, class assignments or general-use training sessions.**

+    Users interested in using computing resources in such contexts are encouraged to investigate [FarmShare][url_farmshare], Stanford’s community
+    computing environment, which is primarily intended for to support coursework.

 It is open to the Stanford community as a computing resource to support departmental or sponsored research, thus a faculty member's sponsorship is